jeremy-banks/devops/README.md

    1. Deploy terraform/aws/workload-customerb

 ## To-Do
+- need to expand IAM into new customer accounts and SDLC
 - reorg the sdlc accounts unerneath the workloads ou / sdls ou
    - make customera ou
 - need to share network VPC to sdlc